Provotorov-A-A/qt_cmake_project/README.md

 ## Description
 Template for C++ project that uses CMake and Qt.
-Project contains bash script to ease project building process.
+Project contains shell script to ease project building process with MinGW generator.
+Template may be used for fast prototyping purposes.

+## Requirements
+You should already have in your system:
+ - installed cmake program;
+ - installed Qt files (headers and libraries);
+ - g++ compiler.

+## Tested
+Project successfully tested with MSYS2 (MinGW64) environment.

 ## Steps to build project
 0. Create your project directory.